What Is Fossil Fuel Divestment? (Why Does It Matter?

-- 2012: The Board of Trustees at Unity College votes unanimously to fully divest from fossil fuels, making it the first higher educational institution to do so.
+- 2012: The Board of Trustees at Unity Environmental University votes unanimously to fully divest from fossil fuels, making it the first higher educational institution to do so.

 - 2021: Harvard University states that its investments in fossil fuels would cease, leading to an eventual full divestment.

 - 2020: Oxford University announced it would increase its restriction on fossil fuel investments by fully divesting from the industry.

 - 2018: The University of California system fully removed fossil fuels from its investment portfolio.